-Home Machine Tool Archive Machine Tools For sale & Wanted
+Home Machine Tool Archive Machine-tools Sale & Wanted

-Ideal Lathe - Willimott Lathe
+Ideal Lathes - Willimott Lathes

-The Ideal was a rather light, insubstantial machine but with many useful and well-though-out design details fitted as standard: tumble reverse, split leadscrew nuts, backgear, elegant (but fragile) cast-iron handles with distinctive swept-back spokes, a leadscrew handwheel and a gap bed.
-Rather strangely (and another useful identification point) on many models both the cross and top slides were T slotted.
-However, changes were also made in this department with some lathes having the cross-feed screw carried in a boss that bolted to the front of the apron (so leaving the screw exposed as the slide advanced) whilst others had a completely different design with a plate bolted to the end of the cross slide and covered ways.
+A rather light, insubstantial machine, the Ideal nevertheless managed to incorporate many useful and well-though-out features as standard: tumble reverse, split leadscrew nuts, backgear, elegant (but fragile) cast-iron handles with distinctive swept-back spokes, a leadscrew handwheel and a gap bed.
+Rather strangely (and another useful identification point) on many models both the cross and top slides were T-slotted.
+However, changes were also made in this department with some lathes having the cross-feed screw carried in a boss that bolted to the front of the apron (so leaving the screw exposed as the slide advanced) while others had a completely different design with a plate bolted to the end of the cross slide and covered ways.

-Unfortunately the tailstock suffered from that weakness common to so many cheaper lathes, an arrangement that relied upon the closing down of a long slot in the casting to grip and lock the barrel.
-As some slight compensation the method of clamping the tailstock to the bed was the well designed (if rather old-fashioned in concept) method of the cam spindle running longitudinally through the lower part of the casting and emerging underneath the barrel handwheel.
+Unfortunately the tailstock suffered from that weakness common to so many cheaper lathes - and a few expensive ones as well, such as early examples of the Schaublin 65 - an arrangement that relied upon the closing down of a long slot in the casting to grip and lock the barrel.
+As some slight compensation the method of clamping the tailstock to the bed was the well designed - if rather old-fashioned in concept - the cam spindle running longitudinally through the lower part of the casting and emerging underneath the barrel handwheel.
+One interesting point about the locking-to-bed arrangement was that the clamping block was drawn upwards against the inside faces of the bed - that nearer to the front being vertical with the one behind set at 60°.
+As the whole machine was lightly constructed, a vigorous pull of the locking handle was sufficient to make the bed swell outwards slightly and cause the carriage movement to stiffen as it neared the tailstock - not a desireable feature but one that does demonstrate how flexible thin cast iron can be.
 In line with the improvements seen in other areas, as the design matured the tailstock was also strengthened by the use of a generally heavier casting with the previously curved sides somewhat straightened out.
-If any reader has an original Ideal the writer would be interested to hear from them..

 A late-model Ideal with a longer bed where the ways extended to the right of the tailstock-end foot.
 Note the longer, flat-faced, full-length saddle and heavier tailstock casting.

 A V-belt-drive machine from the final years of production with a stronger, flat-faced headstock casting carrying cap-type bearings - an unusual fitting to find on any small, inexpensive lathe of the time.
+Although V-belts were increasingly popular, the lathe could still be ordered with a flat-belt drive, as shown below.

 Later Ideal apron.
 The micrometer dial can be zeroed - but not original.